possibly-wrong/blackjack/readme.txt

 ************************************************************************

 *** Revision History ***

+6.2  The game now provides the option to specify the payoff for
+     blackjack.

 6.1  An additional CDP1 strategy option for pair splitting optimizes for
      the first split hand, then applies that fixed strategy to all